Jordinia/Bicubic-Interpolation/README.md

 ## Background

-Hardware Accelerator Image Upscaling is a hardware which can improve image quality by increasing the number of pixels (padding) in the image.
-Hardware Accelerator Image Upscaling is made to speed up the upscaling process without the need for a PC or laptop.
-This Hardware Accelerator is generally used in the process of improving the quality of CCTV or cameras with low resolution quality in order to get a higher quality.
+Image Upscaling Hardware Accelerator is a hardware device that improves the quality of an image by increasing the number of pixels in the image, also known as padding, while maintain or improving image quality.
+This hardware accelerator is designed to speed up image upscaling process without the need for a CPU, and uses a Bicubic Interpolation algorithm to further enhance the quality of the upscaled image.
+It can be used in image-intensive applications that require high-quality images, such as CCTV cameras or other low-resolution cameras.

-Our project aims to recreate the functionality of the Hardware Accelerator Image Upscaling hardware using VHDL, a hardware description language used to design and simulate digital systems.
+Our project aims to recreate the functionality of an image upscaler using VHDL, a hardware description language used to design and simulate digital systems.
+This will allow us to create a digital system that can perform image upscaling quickly and accurately, without the need for computing power from existing CPU.

 ## How it works